bagonaut/mongogo/README.md

 ## Requirements

 This extension requires that you have the mongo shell installed somehwere, and have your workspace configured to point at the executable.
+Also, this means that you need to have a running mongod instance to point the client at.
+Otherwise, the client will terminate, and the shell will close.

 ## Extension Settings